I'll Be on My Way: Release and reception

 Everett suggests the Beatles recorded a rendition of the song only to help promote Kramer's record.
 The Beatles released their version on the 1994 album Live at the BBC.
-It is the only song on the album that was previously unreleased.
+It is the only non-cover song on the album that was previously unreleased.

 MacDonald describes the lyrics and music as "almost derisively naive".
 Lewisohn singles out the lyric "When the June light turns to moonlight" as the kind Lennon and McCartney "usually spurned" in others.
-McCartney reflected on the work in his official biography, Paul McCartney: Many Years from Now, saying "It’s a little bit too June-moon for me, but these were very early songs and they worked out quite well."
-In 1980, John Lennon said of the song, "That’s Paul, through and through.
-Doesn’t it sound like him?
+McCartney reflected on the work in his official biography, Paul McCartney: Many Years from Now, saying "It's a little bit too June-moon for me, but these were very early songs and they worked out quite well."
+In 1980, John Lennon said of the song, "That's Paul, through and through.
+Doesn't it sound like him?
 Tra la la la la [laughs].
-Yeah, that’s Paul on the voids (joys) of driving through the country."
+Yeah, that's Paul on the voids (joys) of driving through the country."
 Everett writes the "this way I will go" lyrics, "are too closely related, in an innocent way, to those of "I'll Follow the Sun."
 He concludes that the chord transitions are ultimately uninteresting.